License GuideSOC 29-2061

 Read more

-Practicing as a licensed practical nurse without an active license violates state law across the US.
-Violators face civil fines and must forfeit wages earned while unlicensed.
-Repeat offenses can result in criminal charges and jail time in some states.
-The penalties vary by jurisdiction, but all states enforce licensing requirements for this profession.
+Practicing as a licensed practical nurse without an active license violates state law everywhere.
+Individuals face civil fines and must return any income earned while unlicensed.
+States vary on criminal penalties.
+Repeat offenses may result in jail time in some jurisdictions.
+Enforcement depends on the state and circumstances of the violation.

 Career Outlook